 ■NOTE: Use a good quality, biodegradable glycol-based, automotive-type antifreeze.
-When filling the cooling system, use a coolant/water mixture which will satisfy the coldest anticipated weather conditions of the area in accordance with the coolant manufacturer's recommendations.
+When filling the cooling system, use a 60/40 coolant-to-water mixture or one which will satisfy the coldest anticipated weather conditions of the area in accordance with the coolant manufacturer's recommendations.